alastairreid/RelatedWork/_papers/torlak:pldi:2014.md

 - symbolic evaluation
 - symbolic execution
 - bounded model checking
+- state merging
+- case splitting
 papers:
 - nelson:sosp:2019
 ---

-Rosetta is a Racket DSL for implementing Solver-aided Domain Specific Languages (SDSLs): tools based on solvers that support angelic execution, debugging, verifying properties and synthesis.
+Rosette is a Racket DSL for implementing Solver-aided Domain Specific Languages (SDSLs): tools based on solvers that support angelic execution, debugging, verifying properties and synthesis.
-A key feature of Rosetta is "symbolic reflection" – that allows Racket code to be symbolically evaluated (in addition to being executable in the normal way).
+A key feature of Rosette is "symbolic reflection" – that allows Racket code to be symbolically evaluated (in addition to being executable in the normal way).

-Rosetta lies somewhere between symbolic execution (that enumerates all paths and solves constraints along each path) and bounded model checking.
+Rosette lies somewhere between [symbolic execution] (that enumerates all paths and solves constraints along each path) and [bounded model checking].
-Like bounded model checking, Rosetta depends on finitizing the program being reasoned about but it differs in that the program may be "self-finitizing": instead of simply unrolling loops to some limit, any constant parts of the input/program, are used
+Like [bounded model checking], Rosette depends on finitizing the program being reasoned about but it differs in that the program may be "self-finitizing": instead of simply unrolling loops to some limit, any constant parts of the input/program, are used